Rosanna ETC

 It’s a perfect dessert for special occasions or whenever you want something really decadent that both kids and adults will love.

 I hate Vanilla Ice Cream, said no one!
-With this luxurious vanilla flavor and silky-smooth frozen masterpiece, everyone will surely have a merry Christmas.
+With this luxurious vanilla flavor and silky-smooth frozen masterpiece, everyone will surely have a merry Christmas, as it goes with everything.
 This is one of those super easy British Christmas Desserts, as you only need 5 ingredients to make it.
 You could serve this alongside a Christmas crumble, bread and butter pudding, or any other festive dessert.
 It even tastes good on top of a mince pie.

 Bread puddings are like an old-school dessert hack for using up leftover bread.
 Imagine making a creamy custard that cozily wraps around the bread while it bakes.
 Traditional bread and butter pudding is also a very easy dessert to prep and bake, so it frees up a busy hostess for other things.